El Pino (The Pine Tree): East Los Angeles landmark

 The people of East Los Angeles consider the tree a living monument of the area's multifaceted ethnic background.
 The area is known for having the highest proportion of Hispanic Americans out of any city or census-designated place in the United States outside of Puerto Rico.

 In recent years, the tree has also become a symbol of community resistance to the gentrification of their neighborhood.

 In popular culture

-The El Pino is extensively featured in the 1993 Taylor Hackford movie Blood In Blood Out.
+El Pino is extensively featured in the 1993 Taylor Hackford movie Blood In Blood Out.